syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 # Rendering / Converting Word document to Image

-The Essential DocIO convertsthe Word document to images using the `RenderAsImages` method.
+The Essential DocIO converts the Word document to images using the `RenderAsImages` method.
 The following assemblies are referred for converting Word to image:

 <table>
 <thead>